craftingcity/The-Known-World/README.md

 ##### Dragonborn (s.)
 Common wisdom tells us that the Dragonborn were quite literally born to a humanoid and a dragon, inheriting the color of scale and affinity of element of their dragon ancestors.

 **Age.** You are considered fully mature at age twenty-five and live till about one-hundred thirty.
 Dragonborn parents pass their Draconic Ancestry on to their children.
 When two dragonborn parents are directly responsible for conceiving children, the children are near-randomly assigned one ancestry over another.
-Dragonborn
 **Size.** Mechanically, you are considered Medium.
 You stand about six feet tall.
 You weigh about 220 pounds.
 **Speed.** Your speed is 30 feet per round.
 **Draconic Ancestry.** You are distantly related to a particular kind of dragon.
 Choose a type of dragon from the below list; this determines the damage and area of your breath weapon, and the type of resistance you gain.